aureliayang/EcoSLIM_CONUS/README.md

 * Users please refer to ***README.md*** in ***src*** folder for details.
 * Welcome to download and use.
 Enjoy!
 ## Acknowledgements
-Thanks so much to the following software engineers for their guidance in the development:
+* Thanks so much to the following software engineers for their guidance in the development:
 ***NVIDIA, Carl Ponder; Princeton University, Bei Wang***
+* Thanks so much to CONUS2.0 team for providing the CONUS2.0 model for tests
+* Thanks so much to Prof. Reed Maxwell and Prof. Laura Condon for the support in the application of conputational resources.
+  We won the **NACR Accelerated Scientific Discovery program** this fall.
+We will run the CONUS2.0 model on the coming supercomputer Derecho using 100 NVIDIA A100 GPUs.

 ## CONUS domain
 ![image](https://github.com/aureliayang/EcoSLIM_CONUS/blob/main/imgs/conus.png)
 ## Subdomain demonstration